Nonlocality-induced surface localization in Bose-Einstein condensates of light: Introduction

 Recently, in 2019, a photon BEC in a double-well potential was experimentally obtained~\cite{doi:10.1126/science.aay1334} using similar methods to those in Refs.~\cite{weitz2010becphotons1,weitz2010becphotons2}.
 The effective two-well potential for photons was imprinted by properly shaping the cavity mirrors using dedicated delamination techniques.
 Importantly, these techniques can be used to imprint any potential, e.g., lattices or non-periodic potentials~\cite{weitzarbitrarypotential2017,weitzarbitrarypotential2020,Walker:21}.
 The experimental demonstration of photon BEC in a double well, together with the ability to realize arbitrary lattice potentials, has opened the possibility to use photons BEC to realize synthetic matter at room temperature, envisioning the study of many-body phenomena in parameter regimes that are often unexplored in cold-atom experiments.
 In this respect, a peculiarity of photon BEC is the nature of the effective photon-photon interaction, which arises from a thermo-optical nonlinearity and it is thus intrinsically nonlocal~\cite{PhysRevA.90.043853,weitz2017thermoopticalinteraction,Stein_2019}: The condensate intensity heats up the medium at some point $\mathbf{r}$, causing a spatial modification of the index of refraction that depends nonlocally on the intensity via a proper Green's function.
-As such, the interaction strength at a given point $\mathbf{r}$ depends on the wavefunction of the whole condensate, thereby manifesting its nonlocal (i.e., long-range) nature.
+As such, the interaction strength at a given point $\mathbf{r}$ depends on the wavefunction of the whole condensate, thereby manifesting its nonlocal (i.e., long-range) nature. \revthree{In addition to the nonlocal thermo-optical nonlinearity, also local attractive interactions based on the optical Kerr effect are present.
+In current experiments, these interactions are much weaker than the thermo-optical one, and their influence on the photon BEC is thus negligible}.
 As of today, experiments and theoretical analyses of photon BECs are performed considering effective photon-photon interactions with very short range.
 In the perspective of using arrays of photon BECs as simulators of complex many-body quantum states, a deeper knowledge on how the presence \revone{of} strong long-range interactions affects the condensate properties is highly desirable.

 In this paper, we analytically and \revone{numerically} study the effect of strong interactions with arbitrary range in photon BEC.
 We first present our results on the two-well potential of Ref.~\cite{doi:10.1126/science.aay1334}, and then extend our analysis to a short lattice of six sites with open boundaries.
 We numerically determine the condensate wavefunction and corresponding chemical potential by solving the time-independent Gross-Pitaevskii equation with nonlocal nonlinearity~\cite{PhysRevA.90.043853}, resorting to a numerical algorithm inspired by the Newton-Raphson method~\cite{ortega1970iterative,press2002numerical}.
 We simulate the photon BEC in different regimes of interaction, and find that the nonlocal nonlinearity can induce a level inversion in the low-energy spectrum, remarkably stabilizing a ground state where the condensate density localizes at the boundaries of the potential.